High School Division Application

 • Learning is a lifelong process.
 Describe what you would like to learn as you grow into adulthood.
 For example, you can talk about what you plan to study in college, or what kind of skills you would like to master, etc. Explain why.

 • You are expected to speak naturally.
 Do not edit your speech.
 You will be disqualified if you read from a pre-written script.
 Imagine an audience in front of you and talk to this audience.
 Pay attention to your gestures, voice volume and eye contact.
-Our Tips for Online Video Presentation may be helpful.
+Our Tips for Preliminary Round Video Presentation may be helpful.

 • Upload your video to YouTube and select "Unlisted" as the privacy setting.